ncr/masochism/README.markdown

 ### Thinking Sphinx

 Thinking Sphinx inspects the `connection` object to determine the database adapter.
-Because masochism works by putting the connection proxy in its place, TS will be confused about `ActiveReload::ConnectionProxy` and abort.
+Because masochism works by putting the connection proxy in its place, TS will get confused about `ActiveReload::ConnectionProxy` and abort.
 A possible workaround is to monkeypatch TS right to **hardcode** our adapter after masochism has been enabled:

     # ConnectionProxy from masochism confuses TS
     ThinkingSphinx::Index.class_eval do